Observing Orbital Decay in the Ultracompact Hot Subdwarf Binary System ZTFJ213056.71+442046.5: Introduction

 \citet{bau21} showed that typical hot subdwarf binaries with WD companions which exit the common envelope phase at \porb$\lesssim2$\,hours will reach contact while the sdB is still burning helium.
 Due to the emission of GWs the orbit of the binary will shrink until the sdB fills its Roche lobe at a period of $\approx30-100$\,min, depending on the evolutionary stage and envelope thickness of the hot subwarf (e.g. \citealt{sav86,tut89,tut90,ibe91,yun08,pie14,bro15,neu19,bau21}).

 Upcoming space-based GW detectors, such as the Laser Interferometer Space Antenna {\it LISA} \citep{ama23}, and TianQin \citep{luo16} will be sensitive to GW emission at mHz frequencies from ultracompact binaries.
 Detailed simulations of Galactic binary populations find that LISA is expected to individually resolve GW signals from $\mathcal{O}(10^4)$ Galactic binaries, while upwards of $\mathcal{O}(10^2)$ of these are also expected to be identified and characterized through their electromagnetic radiation as "multi-messenger" sources \citep{nel04, sha12, sha14a, kor17}.
 To date, approximately 43 {\it LISA} detectable binaries with orbital periods \porb$<2$\,hours have been characterized through their electromagnetic radiation \cite[see][and references therein]{fin23,kup24}.
 Currently, only five detached hot subdwarf binaries with a WD companion are known to have \porb$<2$\,hours \citep{ven12,gei13,kup17,kup17a, pel21, kup22}.
-Just recently \citet{kup20a,kup20} discovered the first two Roche lobe filling hot subdwarfs, ZTF\,J2055+4651 and ZTF J2130+4420, as part of a high-cadence Galactic Plane survey using the Zwicky Transient Facility \citep{kup21}.
+Just recently \citet{kup20a,kup20} discovered the first two Roche lobe-filling hot subdwarfs, ZTF\,J2055+4651 and ZTF J2130+4420, as part of a high-cadence Galactic Plane survey using the Zwicky Transient Facility \citep{kup21}.
 ZTF\,J2055+4651 has an orbital period of 56\,min, whereas ZTF J2130+4420 (hereafter ZTF\,J2130) has an orbital period of 39\,min.
 Due to its short period, ZTF\,J2130 is expected to be a source of GWs, although \citet{kup24} do not list ZTF\,J2130 as one of the {\it LISA} detectable binaries.

-Based on the derived system parameters, \citet{kup20a} predict the rate of period change caused by the angular momentum loss due to GW emission to be $\dot{P}=(-1.68\pm0.42)\times10^{-12}\,\mathrm{ss^{-1}}$.
+Based on the derived system parameters, \citet{kup20} predict the rate of period change caused by the angular momentum loss due to GW emission to be $\dot{P}=(-1.68\pm0.42)\times10^{-12}\,\mathrm{ss^{-1}}$.
 Recently, \citet{antipin} found an orbital decay of $\dot{P}=(-2.66\pm0.62)\times10^{-12}\,\mathrm{ss^{-1}}$ in ZTF\,J2130, higher than predicted by \citet{kup20a}, and argued that the increased rate of orbital decay leads to an almost twofold increase in the expected signal-to-noise ratio for the observations of GWs from this binary system with space laser interferometers.
+Therefore, it is useful to conduct follow-up observations of this system to measure $\dot{P}$ with greater precision.

 In this paper, we present follow-up photometric observations of ZTF\,J2130, obtained with the Oscar L\"uhning telescope at the Hamburg observatory and the 1.23-m telescope at the Centro Astronómico Hispano en Andalucía (CAHA), both equipped with new CMOS detectors.
 We report the detection of a rapid orbital decay rate in the system and discuss the orbital period change in the context of expectations from general relativity.
 Section \ref{Observations} describes our observations and Section \ref{O-C Timing Analysis} describes in detail the $O-C$ method which was used to measure the orbital decay and the results we obtained.
 Section \ref{Discussion} discusses the results with respect to predictions from general relativity.
 We conclude and summarize the paper in Section \ref{Conclusions}.